These are the tools that I use everyday to write code and do fun stuff on the

 has a pleasing design aesthetic.
 I pay for Todoist premium, and it’s one of

-the few services that I feel delighted to give them my money.
+the few services that I feel delighted when my yearly subscription renews.

 - Obsidian - Personal knowledge management tool, with